-We are pleased to present the annual report for 2017.
-This year (2017) has been an exceptional year for the Company with net profit for the year in amount USD 939 thousand and net cash flows from operating activity in amount USD 1666 thousand that are the record positive results for the Company comparing to any previous period.
+We are pleased to present the annual report for 2018.
+This year results (2018) has been in line with the general trend of profitability growth assured by Company and the net profit for the year has comprised USD 826 thousand and net cash flows from operating activity has comprised USD 1 032 thousand that are the record positive results for the Company and serve as an evidence of sustainable development and growth.